AyrennC/clinic-appointment-app/README.md

    echo JWT_SECRET=your-super-secret-string > .env
     ```

-3. Start the backend services, the server will be served at port `80`.
+3. Start the backend services, the server will be served at port `80` under `/api`.
     ```shell script
    docker-compose up
     ```